 Generally, packaging and container rules demand that containers be sturdy enough for regular handling and packing of goods, undamaged, clean, moisture-resistant, and correctly sealed.
 Additionally, throughout processing or distribution, containers must not impart any flavors, aromas, colors, or other alien qualities to the food.
 Regulations require that containers be free from any harmful materials, ingredients, or other materials that could contaminate or spoil the food inside.
 In 2014, South Africa published regulations (G37818 - GN549) to gradually phase out the use of polychlorinated biphenyl (PCB) materials and PCB-contaminated material.
-An official document certifying that the material has been fumigated must be included with packaging composed of natural materials and fibers.
-The South African Bureau of Standards (SABS) has created packaging specifications for materials like polyvinyl chloride (PVC).
-South Africa also recognizes international standards including the FSSC Global Standards and those of the British Retail Consortium (BRC).
+The phase-out time frames includes that no person may-